Epsom Salt Bath: Modern Necessity for Health?Updated: April 09, 2017Detoxification

 Lest you finish this article thinking that epsom salts are helpful for bathing and other external uses only, let me mention that magnesium sulfate is also therapeutic for relief from occasional constipation.
 Some people find using epsom salts for this purpose instead of a harsh fiber supplement from the pharmacy to be preferable.

 To use epsom salts for relief from irregularity, dissolve 2-6 level teaspoons in an 8 ounce glass of water and drink.
 This dose is for adults and children over 12 years old and may be taken as a single dose or divided up throughout the day.
 For children ages 6-12, the daily amount is 1-2 level teaspoons in an 8 ounce glass of water.
 Again, this dosage can be taken at one time or divided throughout the day.
 Oral use of epsom salts is not recommended for children under 6 unless under the supervision of a physician.
-This article discusses other constipation relief options for young children and babies.
+This article discusses other relief options for constipation in babies and children.